waveupHQ/.github/profile/README.md

 ## Hey, this is us 👋

-WaveUp is the Place where we can all create and scale No-Code applications.
+WaveUp is the Place where we can all create and scale web applications.

 ![waveup.dev](https://cldup.com/ivkQGJuTpW.png)